Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- Seals-Jones has put up a 263-yard campaign so far (17.5 receiving yards per game) with two touchdowns, reeling in 29 balls on 47 targets.
+- Seals-Jones has added 263 yards on 29 grabs and two touchdowns.
+He has been targeted 47 times and averages 17.5 receiving yards per game.

-- Seals-Jones has been the target of 47 of his team's 496 passing attempts this season, or 9.5% of the target share.
+- Seals-Jones has been the target of 9.5% (47 total) of his team's 496 passing attempts this season.

-- With 12 targets in the red zone this season, Seals-Jones has been on the receiving end of 24.0% of his team's 50 red zone pass attempts.
+- Seals-Jones (12 red zone targets) has been the recipient of 24.0% of his team's 50 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Seals-Jones' matchup with the Eagles.